Vincent-wq/EECoG-Comp/README.md

 # EECoG-Comp (organizing)
-This is an open source matlab based tool box for simltaneous EEG and ECoG data analysis and simulation by Qing Wang et al.( Brain Topogr. paper).
+This is an open source matlab based tool box for simltaneous EEG and ECoG data analysis and simulation by Qing Wang et al.( Brain Topogr. paper, https://link.springer.com/article/10.1007/s10548-019-00708-w).
 The folders are organized as follows:
 1. EECoG-FWM: the forward modeling codes (related external tools);
 2. LF: the EEG and ECoG lead field output folder;